| |

 Would We Build a House Again?

-we would build a house again and we would do it better using what we learned the first time to save time and money.
+We would build a house again and we would do it better using what we learned the first time to save time and money.
 We spent 2,350,000 pesos ($117,500 USD) for our 3 bedroom/3.5 bath 3-story house with a bonus room and rooftop terrace.
 All in all, it was worth it to have a 2,421 sqft home with no mortgage that requires no maintenance except paint.
 We saved over $50,000 USD by building it ourselves.

 Similar Posts